Periodic Euclidean Graphs on Integer Points: Introduction

 \begin{defn} Given a Euclidean graph of automorphism group $\bbbA$ embedded in a Euclidean space of isometry group $\bbbI$, the {\rm symmetry group} of that graph is the group of isometries in $\bbbI$ that induce automorphisms in $\bbbA$. \end{defn}

 There is a tendency to treat the symmetry group and the corresponding group of automorphisms interchangeably.

-Returning to periodicity, for the graphs we will be considering in this paper, the popular definition may be boiled down to:
+Returning to periodicity for the graphs we will be considering in this paper, the popular definition may be boiled down to:

-\begin{defn} A Euclidean graph in an $n$-dimensional Euclidean space of translation group $\bbbT$ is {\rm $n$-periodic} if it's symmetry group $\bbbS$ admits a subgroup $\bbbS \cap \bbbT$ generated by $n$ linearly independent translations so that $\bbbS / (\bbbS \cap \bbbT)$ is finite. \end{defn}
+\begin{defn} A Euclidean graph in a $d$-dimensional Euclidean space of translation group $\bbbT$ is {\rm $d$-periodic} if it's symmetry group $\bbbS$ admits a subgroup $\bbbS \cap \bbbT$ generated by $d$ linearly independent translations so that $\bbbS / (\bbbS \cap \bbbT)$ is finite, and if its vertices are all of finite degree. \end{defn}

-Notice that a $n$-periodic Euclidean graph embedded in a $n$-dimensional Euclidean space admits $n$ linearly independent translations that preserve the graph, and thus these translations form a {\em geometric lattice} that have the effect of chopping the space in which the graph is embedded into $n$-dimensional parallelopipeds, ``unit cells'', all of which contain congruent portions of the graph.
+Notice that a $d$-periodic Euclidean graph embedded in a $d$-dimensional Euclidean space admits $d$ linearly independent translations that preserve the graph, and thus, from any point in the space, these translations form a {\em geometric lattice} that has the effect of chopping the space in which the graph is embedded into $d$-dimensional parallelopipeds, ``unit cells,'' all of which contain congruent portions of the graph.

 We now state the main theorem of this article.